 Our conservation team is growing!

 Petros Zimperdikas (left), senior at the Vocational Training Institute Petra, will be with us for his 6-month practicum in conservation of antiquities.
-Panagiotis Papavasileiou (middle) is a conservator and a new addition to our staff.
-Ioannis Mpraziotis (right), conservator, joined our team of volunteers to be trained in conservation of archaeological skeletal remains.
+Panagiotis Papavasileiou (middle) is a conservation technician and a new addition to our staff.
+Ioannis Mpraziotis (right), conservation technician, joined our team of interns to be trained in conservation of archaeological skeletal remains.
 Welcome everyone!

 Aliya Hoff, a graduate student at ASU, is starting her dissertation research on the Phaleron human remains.
 Here Zoe, Aliya, and Eleanna in action!